 We are happy to provide you with information on funding your studies and on any available scholarships.
-If you have any further questions, our Student Guidance Office can provide you with detailed information.
-Find out useful information on Masters funding in Germany on this website.
+Find out useful information on this website.

 In cooperation with Students for Liberty UE offers a 50 % Liberty scholarship for one selected individual.
 Moreover, all members of Students for Liberty get a 10% discount on their study fees for any program at UE.